raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_7.md

 ## Additional information and guidance

-The [Project guide](LINK NEEDED) gives you all the information you need to take part in the trial and gives you a written outline of all the keys steps that have been covered in this online course.
+The [Project guide](https://ncce.io/xiv8pO){:target="_blank"} gives you all the information you need to take part in the trial and gives you a written outline of all the keys steps that have been covered in this online course.
 This document was posted/emailed to your school when you signed up to this trial.

 ---  task  ---